 New York Chapter

-This year we are supporting CARE’s Women Living Free of Gender Violence project in Ecuador.
-We hope you will join us at an event and invite you to donate to our cause.
+This year we are committed to improving the health care system for infants and their mothers in Bihar, India.
+We hope you will join us at a future event and invite you to donate to our cause.

 Join us in making a difference today

 As a member of the CARE Women’s Network – New York, you’ll be able to:

 - Impact the lives of women and girls by supporting CARE’s mission of eradicating poverty